bhyunyi/RNA-Sequencing-Analysis-Pipeline/README.md

 Call the “int_heatmap” function with the proper input variables to generate a heatmap with genes of interest on the y-axis, and the sample names on the x-axis.
 This plot is very similar to the cluster map, but either function can be used based on the user’s personal preference.
 - The input variables follow the same rules as the input variables for the cluster map.

+Call the "comp_bar_graph" function with the proper input variables to generate a bar plot with genes on interest on the x-axis and the log2fold change values of the two conditions being compared in the plot.
+Negative log2fold change values mean that the reference condition is expressing a given gene more than the test condition.

+Call the "GSEA_plot" function with the proper input variables to generate a dot plot of the Gene Set enrichment Analysis of two conditions given by a "res" object.